Bikaner West Assembly constituency

 Bikaner West Assembly constituency is one of the 200 constituencies of Rajasthan Legislative Assembly.
-This territory comes under Bikaner (Lok Sabha constituency).
+This territory comes under Bikaner Lok Sabha constituency.

-Bikaner West Constituency covers all voters from parts of Bikaner tehsil, which include Bikaner Municipal Cooperation wards, 1 to 4, 14 to 19, 21, 29 to 35, 44 to 49 and 53 to 55, and Karmisar of ILRC Bikaner.
+Bikaner West constituency covers all voters from parts of Bikaner tehsil, which include Bikaner Municipal Cooperation wards, 1 to 4, 14 to 19, 21, 29 to 35, 44 to 49 and 53 to 55, and Karmisar of ILRC Bikaner.

-Dr BD Kalla, the current representative of this constituency, is Cabinet Minister of Energy, Public Health Engineering, Ground Water, Art, Culture & Archeology departments in Rajasthan Government since last week of December 2018.